Salman the Persian: Conversion to Islam from Christianity

-Salman traveled around the Middle East to discuss his ideas with priests, theologians and scholars in his quest for the truth, settling initially in Mosul (ancient Nineveh).
+The Tomb of Salman in Salman Pak, or Al-Mada'in, Iraq.

+Salman, following the caravan, arrived in Roman Syria, after it turned out his teacher had engaged in fraud, who embezzled alms, he told the Christians who were to bury him about this, and they crucified his body and stoned it.
+Afterwards, Salman attached himself to the "bishop" of Mosul, who then told him to go to Nasibin, where there was a man who he should follow, Salman then went to Nasibin, and when the man in Nasibin died, he went to Ammuriya, who told him that a new prophet would arise in Arabia.
 During his stay in Syria, he heard of Muhammad, whose coming had been predicted by Salman's last Christian teacher on his deathbed.
 Afterwards and during his journey to the Arabian Peninsula, he was betrayed and sold to a Jew in Medina.
 After meeting Muhammad, he recognized the signs that the monk had described to him.
 He converted to Islam and secured his freedom with the help of Muhammad.
 Salman is the first Iranian who converted to Islam.
-According to sources, Salman converted to Islam before the Battle of Badr, but because he was a slave before the Battle of Khandaq, he did not participate in the Battles of Badr and Uhud.

-Abu Hurairah is said to have referred to Salman as "Abu al-Kitabayn" ("the father of the two books"; that is, the Bible and the Quran), and Ali is said to have referred to him as "Luqman al-Hakeem" ("Luqman the wise," a reference to a wise man mentioned in the Quran).
+According to sources, Salman converted to Islam before the Battle of Badr, but because he was a slave before the Battle of the Trench, he did not participate in the Battles of Badr and Mount Uhud.
+Abu Hurairah is said to have referred to Salman as "Abu al-Kitabayn" ("the father of the two books"; that is, the Bible and the Quran), and Ali is said to have referred to him as "Luqman al-Hakim" ("Luqman the wise," a reference to a wise man mentioned in the Quran).
 Whenever people inquired about his ancestry, Salman is said to have replied: "I am Salman, the son of Islam from the child of Adam."